Do you remember that word you called me?

 Why I wrote My Skin: Brown

-Growing up as a child of Pakistani immigrants, I felt no different than anyone else...that is, until I was branded with "names".
-I remember being called names, and in particular, one specific name.
+Growing up as a child of Pakistani immigrants, I felt no different than anyone else...that is, until I was branded with "names" (the colon in the title symbolizes this).
+I remember being called names as young as 4 or 5, and in particular, one specific name.

-For me, My Skin: Brown is sensitive because I had to revisit difficult incidents in my childhood, to produce the story and artwork.
-The project is an important statement.
-It shows how lives are affected, often times, forever.
+For me, My Skin: Brown is sensitive because I had to revisit difficult racist incidents especially from childhood, to produce this story and artwork.
+Undoubtedly, the work is a living feeling and reflects my entire life.
+This project is an important statement.
+It shows how lives are affected by racism, often, forever.

 Features of My Skin: Brown